 Regrid grew up in the civic technology, open data, and community advocacy scenes of Detroit, Michigan circa 2010, where we were founded as Loveland Technologies.

-We know that some of the most important projects in the world are way underfunded and that great data is needed by nonprofits, academics, governments, and advocates that don’t have large or consistent budgets.
+We know that some of the most important projects in the world are underfunded and that great data is needed by nonprofits, academics, governments, and advocates that don’t always have large or consistent budgets.

 "How do you conserve a healthy environment - forests, species, open space - with limited funding under a rapidly changing climate?
 It’s a phenomenal challenge!
-Regrid’s “Data with Purpose” program has allowed us, for the first time, to map potential benefits and costs of land conservation actions for (almost) every parcel in the country.
-It's an incredible novel and valuable foundation for scientific analysis and decision making that we could only have dreamed of five years ago."
+Regrid’s “Data With Purpose” program has allowed us, for the first time, to map potential benefits and costs of land conservation actions for (almost) every parcel in the country.
+It's an incredible novel and valuable foundation for scientific analysis and decision-making that we could only have dreamed of five years ago."

 "Over the past two years, I have had an opportunity to use and become familiar with the Regrid App.
 I can honestly say that it made canvassing the neighborhoods a million times easier, and much more efficient and effective!
 Being able to tap on an address, zoom in on a particular house or street, and store and track the data over a period of time enabled me and my team to keep meticulous records that were essential to our job success!
 Real-time updates, as well as phone support, helped a great deal whenever there were any issues.
 Keep up the good work.
 It definitely helps the ‘little folks’ out in the field every day."

 The Western Reserve Land Conservancy surveyed every parcel in Cleveland in 2015 using the Regrid Property App.
 In 2018, they revisited more than 70,000 parcels on the east side, in order to see the impact of demolition funding during the past three years and to analyze change over time in the hardest-hit neighborhoods.